-A student taking fewer than 15 credit hours during a regular semester.
+A student taking fewer than 12 credit hours during a regular semester.

-Flooment Testing
+Placement Testing

 Used to determine the student's level in math, English, and reading.
-Placement tests must be taken before a student can entail in math and English classes, or begin a diploma or degree program.
+Placement tests must be taken before a student can enroll in math and English classes, or begin a diploma or degree program.